dimitarg/dimitarg.github.io/_posts/2019-09-22-about-my-job-part-2.md

 # Things can go wrong

-This is a nice, simple model of the program, but it is quite imprecise, if you think carefully.
+This is a nice, simple model (model = picture) of the program, but it is quite imprecise, if you think carefully.
 And that's what programming is all about - thinking carefully.

 Why imprecise?
 Well, for one, it says nothing about the things that can go wrong.
 It's important to think about them, since as Murphy's law says, if things can go wrong, at some point, they will.